Vegan Pecan Upside Down Cake

 Vegan butter adds depth of flavor to the topping and helps prevent some sticking.
 We’re also using a little melted butter in the cake, as it adds a nostalgic depth of flavor.

-Maple syrup for the gooey pecan topping.
+Pure maple syrup for the gooey pecan topping.
 It has a much better flavor than corn syrup, which is traditionally used in pecan pie.

 Oil for the cake because it keeps it moist!
 If we use all butter for the cake, it’ll feel a little dry.

-A little ground cinnamon adds extra coziness to the topping and cake.
+A little ground cinnamon adds extra coziness to the topping and pecan cake.
 If you’re not a fan of cinnamon, you can substitute ground nutmeg.

 Prepare the Pecan Topping